hyouteki/Memey/versions/vRe1.0/info.md

 # Information
 - **The code may not work as expected because it do not have the database instance.
-Cause I, removed it; as it is confidential.**
+Cause it is confidential.**
 - **If you wanna use the code for development, then follow the following steps**.
 	- Create a __firebase__ project.
 	- Add project name to be `com.hyouteki.oasis`.